-Airport Taxi to city center
+Airport Taxi to the city center

-Taxis in Greece come with a yellow color.
-Taxi fares change when you either get it at the airport after midnight or arrive to your destination from the airport after midnight with the taxi.
-In that case the flat fee goes up around 30%.
+Taxis in Greece come in yellow color.
+Taxi fares change when you either get it at the airport after midnight or arrive at your destination from the airport after midnight with the taxi.
+In that case, the flat fee goes up to around 30%.

 - Day time tariff (05:00-24:00) from Athens Airport to Athens city: 38 €

-- Night time tariff (24:00-05:00) from Airport to Athens city: 50 €
+- Nighttime fare (24:00-05:00) from Airport to Athens city: 50 €

 Athens Airport Metro to center

 Metro is not available after 11.30 pm (runs between 6.30 and 23.30).
-Ticket cost is 10 euro p.p., but you can book a couples ticket for 18 euro, or even a triple one for 24 euro.
+Ticket cost is 10 euro p.p., but you can book a couples ticket for 18 euro or even a triple one for 24 euro.